intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 ### Minor pentatonic

-The same can be stipulation applies to the minor pentatonic scale that applied to the major pentatonic scale.
+We must also apply the same restrictions to the minor pentatonic scale.
 These scales do not correlate directly to their seven-note counterparts, so this is more of a re-imagining of Happy Birthday.

 {% capture ex6 %}X:6
 %%staffsep 75%